eyeonus/Trade-Dangerous/README.txt

      --limit N   DEFAULT: 0
-       If set, limits the maximum number of units of any cargo item you will buy on any trade hop, incase you want to hedge your bets or be a good economy citizen. e.g.
+       If set, limits the maximum number of units of any cargo item you will buy on any trade hop, in case you want to hedge your bets or be a good economy citizen. e.g.
          --capacity 16 --limit 8